bountyyfi/Azure-APIM-Cross-Tenant-Signup-Bypass/README.md

 Two issues combine to create this vulnerability:

 1. **UI-only restriction**: Disabling signup only hides the form in the portal UI.
 The backend signup API remains active and accessible.

-2. **No tenant validation**: The signup API does not validate that the request originates from the same tenant's portal.
+1. **No tenant validation**: The signup API does not validate that the request originates from the same tenant’s portal.
 Requests can be crafted from any source to register on any vulnerable instance.

 ### Attack Vector

 The attack requires two APIM instances:

-1. **Attacker's instance**: Any APIM Developer Portal with signup enabled (or attacker's own APIM instance)
+1. **Attacker’s instance**: Any APIM Developer Portal with signup enabled (or attacker’s own APIM instance)
-2. **Target instance**: Victim's APIM Developer Portal with signup "disabled" in UI but Basic Authentication still configured
+1. **Target instance**: Victim’s APIM Developer Portal with signup “disabled” in UI but Basic Authentication still configured

 **Steps:**

 1. Attacker accesses their own APIM Developer Portal signup page (where signup is enabled)
-2. Attacker fills in the signup form and intercepts the request (e.g., using Burp Suite)
+1. Attacker fills in the signup form and intercepts the request (e.g., using Burp Suite)
-3. Attacker changes the `Host` header from their instance to the target instance
+1. Attacker changes the `Host` header from their instance to the target instance
-4. Attacker submits the modified request
+1. Attacker submits the modified request
-5. Account is created on the target instance despite signup being "disabled" in their admin console
+1. Account is created on the target instance despite signup being “disabled” in their admin console
-6. Attacker gains access to the target Developer Portal as a registered user
+1. Attacker gains access to the target Developer Portal as a registered user

 **Key technical detail:** The cross-tenant bypass works by manipulating the `Host` header in the signup POST request.
 The `/signup` endpoint processes requests based on the Host header without validating tenant boundaries.

 Example request manipulation:

 ```
 POST /signup HTTP/1.1
 Host: target-apim.developer.azure-api.net   <-- Changed from attacker's instance